copperdogma/ai-feed-consolidator9/docs/stories/story-001.1-firebase-authentication-implementation.md

   - [ ] Add detailed Firebase configuration notes to project documentation

 ## Notes
-- This story is critical for enabling any user-specific functionality in the application
-- Using real Firebase credentials is necessary for authentication testing
-- The Firebase project should be configured for development use initially
-- Consider setting up separate Firebase projects for development and production
-- Firebase Authentication should be fully functional before proceeding with other user-specific features
-- Error handling is critical for providing a good user experience
-- Security rules should be configured to protect user data
+- Core Firebase authentication with Google sign-in is now fully implemented and working
+- The remaining tasks for user profile management may be better handled after implementing the database schema in Story 002
-- This story builds on the infrastructure created in Story 001 but replaces test credentials with real ones
+- This story builds on the infrastructure created in Story 001 and replaces test credentials with real ones
+- Simplified authentication to use only Google Sign-in for better user experience
+- The remaining tasks related to storing user profiles in the database require the database schema to be implemented first
+- Consider marking this story as partially complete and moving the user profile management tasks to Story 002 (Local PostgreSQL and Schema Implementation)